realrussia/train-tickets-gateway-doc/controllers/InformationController.rst

 ----
 Method: GET

-Report for operation during selected period.
-It include:
+Provides a report on operations during a selected period; which includes:

-* tickets booking;
+* Ticket booking;
-* tickets cancellation;
+* Ticket cancellation;
-* money operations (funds to you deposit).
+* Funds which have been deposited

 Parameters:

-* dt1 - First time bound.
-Time = 00:00;
+* dt1 - First time bound
-* dt2 - Second time bound.
-Time = 23:59.
+* dt2 - Second time bound

-Parameters should be in format `dd.mm.YYYY`.
-Dates interprets as GMT+0.
+Parameters should be in format `dd.mm.YYYY`
+Dates interprets as GMT+0 Time of first bound = 00:00, and the second = 23:59

 Example of request: